Geethaasree/CODECLAUSE/README.md

 BASIC SPEECH RECOGNITION
 Aim
- Build a simple speech recognition tool.
+ To build a simple speech recognition tool.
 Description
  program that can recognize basic spoken commands or words.
 Use a pre trained model or a basic algorithm for speech recognition.